 IgD, IgE: Two types of myeloma that occur less frequently.
 See “IgG, IgA.”

 IgM: Usually associated with Waldenström’s macroglobulinemia.
 In rare cases, IgM can be a type of myeloma.

-Immune system: The body’s defense system from pathogens and foreign substances destroys infected and malignant cells, and removes cellular debris.
+Immune system: The body’s defense system from pathogens and foreign substances that destroys infected and malignant cells and removes cellular debris.
 The immune system includes white blood cells and organs and tissues of the lymphatic system.

 Immunoassay: Test used in the study of biological systems by tracking different proteins, hormones, and antibodies.
 Immunoassays rely on the inherent ability of an antibody to bind to the specific structure of a molecule.
 Because antibodies are developed to the specific three-dimensional structure of an antigen, they are highly specific and will bind only to that structure.
 ELISA (enzyme-linked immunosorbent assay) is a commonly used test to detect antibodies in the blood.

 Immunodeficiency: A lowering of the body’s ability to fight off infection and disease.